Advice

 Do you accept volunteers from outside of the UK?

 Absolutely!
-At the RSPB, we are committed to equality and diversity, and believe that diverse people bring fresh ideas and experiences to our organisation.
+At the RSPB, we’re committed to equality and diversity, and believe that people from a diverse range of backgrounds bring fresh ideas and experiences to our organisation.
 Volunteering with the RSPB is a fantastic opportunity to gain experience, meet new people and develop your skills.
-The UK is not longer a member of the European Union, but EU nationals can still volunteer in the if: they have settled or pre settled status, they have a visa that allows them to volunteer, they're volunteering with an EU-funded programme like Erasmus+
+Although the UK is no longer a member of the European Union, EU nationals can still volunteer in the UK if:

 If you are a citizen of any other country, and hold a valid visa, you are welcome to volunteer with us.
-We may need to verify your visa entitlement at the time of your application.

-The RSPB does not act as a Sponsoring Organisation for Visa applications.
+The RSPB does not act as a sponsoring organisation for visa applications.

 Search for an opportunity near you and become part of something special